Atlasyu/Python-tiny-projects/README.md

 ### 10 tiny projects for python beginners

-Application2: Create a Web map using Folium
+Application 2: Create a Web map using Folium

-Application3:
+Application 3: Create a Web Blocker

+Application 4